 About Apache Kafka

-Apache Kafka is an open-source, distributed, and publish–subscribe messaging system which manages and maintains the real-time stream of data from different applications, websites, etc.
+Apache Kafka is an open-source, distributed, and publish–subscribe messaging system that manages and maintains the real-time stream of data from different applications, websites, etc.

 The ability to give higher throughput, reliability, and replication has made this technology replace conventional message brokers.

-Kafka can work with HBase, Flink, Flafka, and Spark for analysis and processing real-time data, which makes Kafka scalable as it allows us to build distributed applications.
+Kafka can work with Apache HBase, Flink, Flafka, and Spark for the analysis and processing of real-time data, which makes Kafka scalable as it allows us to build distributed applications.
 Kafka can be used to direct data for Hadoop Big Data lakes.

 Kafka relies on the filesystem for storage and caching purposes, thus it’s fast.
 It prevents data loss and is fault-tolerant.
 Kafka is a publish–subscribe messaging system, and it is used in use cases where JMS, RabbitMQ, and AMQP may not even be considered due to volume and responsiveness.